Can enough of us trigger a course change to prevent ‘ecological collapse’?

 - focus on ending harm-causing business to trigger a course change

-- focus on developing wiser system goals to mature our course change
+- focus on redesigning our societal systems to mature our course change

 - efficiently collaborate on essential tasks to expedite our course change